 Duration: Apprx.
 4-5 hours.
 Will take longer if you have to head off to the outskirts.

-Not an activity you would opt for if you havn’t done it before, but isn’t something that is restricted only for professionals.
+Not an activity you would opt for if you haven’t done it before, but it isn’t something that is restricted only for professionals.
 You might even end up having fun!

 Tentative price: ~£75 per person, designed for beginners